Stargate Infinity: Broadcast

 Stargate Infinity premiered in September 2002 as part of 4Kids Entertainment’s FoxBox Saturday morning line-up on Fox, where it aired until March 2003.
 The series would eventually be one of the launching programmes on the Syndicated DIC Kids Network E/I block, and would later air on the Cookie Jar Toons block on This TV until September 25, 2011.

 In the show's home country of France, the series originally premiered on Disney Channel on March 8, 2003 and later aired on M6's M6 Kid block on August 30.

+Metro-Goldwyn Mayer handles the rights of the show internationally (except in French territories), while WildBrain handles North America and French territories rights.

 Episodes

-DVD releases
+Home releases

 In October 2003, Sterling Entertainment released a VHS/DVD called "The Adventure Begins", which contains the episodes "Decision", "Double Duty" and "The Best World", with "Who Are You?" as a DVD exclusive episode.
 The DVD was reissued by NCircle Entertainment in 2007.
 In May 2008, Shout!
 Factory released the complete series on a four-disc boxset, containing all 26 episodes and bonus features.

 20th Century Fox Home Entertainment and MGM Home Entertainment released a DVD set on August 13, 2007 in the United Kingdom.
 This DVD, despite being called "Volume 1", contains all 26 episodes of the series, with English, Italian and German audio.

 As of 2018, Stargate Infinity has yet to be released on DVD in Region 4, namely Oceania and Latin America.

+The series was released onto Amazon Prime Video in some European territories in 2023 as part of MGM+.